What rules should you follow for prospecting by email in Europe (B2B) ?

 If this legitimate interest is obvious when contacting a client to perform a contract, one may wonder for a prospect.

-The rules in France
+The e-mail rules in France

 In France, the CNIL (Data Protection Regulator) seems to be somehow flexible, as long as the opt-out is carefully implemented.